 These two types of ESD occurrences may seem to be minor, but when it occurs during contact with an electrostatic discharge-sensitive (ESDS) device, a minor shock to you will be like a lightning strike to a circuit board.

 You can see the destruction a lightning strike can cause when you see a tree that has experienced it – a blackened, broken tree that is likely dead from the experience.
 In the picture below you can also see the destruction of ESD, a blackened break in a circuit.

 When repairing customer assets, it is important to avoid causing more damage to the device than it already has.
-ESD damage to a circuit board in an aircraft’s avionic devices, radar systems, and communication equipment can not only mean lost revenue for the repair source, but also will create delays while replacement parts are ordered, likely keeping aircraft grounded and unable to perform its mission.
+ESD damage to a circuit board in an aircraft’s avionics devices, radar systems, and communication equipment can not only mean lost revenue for the repair source but also will create delays while replacement parts are ordered, likely keeping aircraft grounded and unable to perform its mission.

 In order to prevent accidental electrostatic discharge in a repair environment, a company should have an ESD Control Program.
 Below is a recommended list of prevention techniques.